-The Review will take place in school and is chaired by the principal (or another person as delegated by the principal).
+The review meeting takes place in school and is chaired by the Principal (or other person as delegated).
 Relevant forms and the EA's guidance for this process are available by contacting Statutory Assessment and Review Service (SARS) of the school's local EA office or they can be downloaded from the EA website.